 When community organisations and local governments use the AEDC as a source of evidence this can contribute to improving children’s likelihood of developing on track and help build thriving communities.

-Mount Gambier’s community tells their story of how they are taking action in response to their AEDC results and seeing positive change.
+Mid Murray family connections tells the story of how a collective effort of a network of over 60 stakeholders is responding to the AEDC results and seeing positive change in the Mid Murray community.
 There are many community stories like this from around Australia that can support others to think about how to reflect on and respond to their AEDC data.